promlabs/promlens-public/README.md

 ### Providing a license key (OPTIONAL, for non-free features)

 To enable non-free PromLens features such as the Grafana datasource selector and link sharing, you will need to provide a license key.
-If you are interested in a trial license key, please send an email to info@promlabs.com.
+If you are interested in a trial license key, please just ask for one at info@promlabs.com or sign up at https://promlens.com/pricing.

 To start PromLens with the license key provided directly as a flag value: